techx/arduino-track/README.md

 * **_Who_**: Claire & Noah
 * [SLIDE 2: HELPq]
   * Please raise your hand for general questions
+  * If you have trouble seeing, please come up closer to the front because
   * These are the mentors!
   * Sign up for Github
   * Use that to sign in at [https://q.hackmit.org](https://q.hackmit.org)